vitorguima/dynamic_rest_routes/README.md

   path: 'users',
   collection: 'users',
   connection: 'mongodb',
+  req: {
+    body: {
+      example: 'data received from req.body',
+    },
+    params: 'data received from req.params'
+  }
+  # only if you want custom controllers.
+By default, the createRoutes implement some patterns for the created routes.
   controllers: {
     get: ['array of callbacks'],
     post: ['array of callbacks'],
     put: ['array of callbacks'],
     delete: ['array of callbacks'],
   },
+    # only if you want custom models.
+By default, the createRoutes implement some patterns for the created routes.
   models: {
     get: ['array of callbacks'],
     post: ['array of callbacks'],